Tetra HTTP Relay Agent User Guide (v1.0.x)

 Tetra Data Pipelines that send commands to the Tetra HTTP Relay Agent can use the Context API from within their task scripts.
 For example, you can use the context.run_cmd()

 method to send a command to the Agent and await the result of the Agent's command handling.
-More information is available here.
+The TetraScience context API will return the command responseBody

 Supported Command Actions

-The Tetra HTTP Relay Agent supports the following command actions:
+The Tetra HTTP Relay Agent supports the following command actions, which are specified in the action

 TetraScience.Connector.gdc.HttpRequest